zachwill/flask_heroku/README.md

 Or, to test the production configuration, simply run:

-    $ python bootstrap.py --gevent
+    $ python bootstrap.py --tornado

+**NOTE**: There's also a `gevent` branch that does not use `tornado` as the production server.
+It's faster, but `gevent` is harder to set up locally.

-You can also specify what port you'd prefer to use.
+Also, you can also specify what port you'd prefer to use.

     $ python bootstrap.py 5555